dkerr64/homebridge-yolink/README.md

 For getting device information the plugin will retry a maximum of 30 times before giving up.
 The initial retry delay is 5 seconds, incrementing by 5 seconds each time with a maximum interval of 60 seconds.
 After all attempts it will fail with a message to log, but this will not terminate the plugin.

-For setting device state (e.g. turning an outlet on or off) the plugin does not attempt to retry but will issue a warning to log.
-This is necessary because attempting to retry will slow down Homebridge and/or potentially cause a backlog of *setState* requests that can take some time to clear because of YoLink cloud server rate limits.
+For setting device state (e.g. turning an outlet on or off) the plugin will retry a maximum of 5 times before giving up.
+The initial retry delay is 10 seconds, incrementing by 10 seconds each time with a maximum interval of 30 seconds.
+After all attempts it will fail with a message to log, but this will not terminate the plugin.
+We use fewer retries for setting device states because attempting to retry will slow down Homebridge and/or potentially cause a backlog of *setState* requests that can take some time to clear because of YoLink cloud server rate limits.

 The MQTT callback will attempt to reconnect, if necessary with login / access token retrieval that follow the above procedure.